Your gift is 100% tax deductible

 Selpercatinib (Retevmo) is a targeted drug known as a RET inhibitor.
 It works by attacking the RET protein.

-This drug might be an option for people with advanced cancer if the cancer cells have a certain type of RET gene change (known as a gene fusion), typically after other treatments have been tried and when no other good treatment options are available.
+This drug might be an option for people, including children 2 years of age or older, with advanced cancer if the cancer cells have a certain type of RET gene change (known as a gene fusion), typically after other treatments have been tried and when no other good treatment options are available.

-This drug is taken by mouth as capsules or pills, typically twice a day.
+This drug is taken by mouth as capsules or pills, typically 2 or 3 times a day.

 Common side effects can include swelling in the hands or feet, dry mouth, diarrhea or constipation, high blood pressure, feeling tired, skin rash, belly pain, nausea, headache, low white blood cell counts, and changes in certain other blood tests.